python/cpython/Doc/library/logging.rst

 ``POST`` semantics.

-.. class:: HTTPHandler(host, url, method='GET')
+.. class:: HTTPHandler(host, url, method='GET', secure=False, credentials=None)

    Returns a new instance of the :class:`HTTPHandler` class.
-The instance is initialized with a host address, url and HTTP method.
 The *host* can be of the form ``host:port``, should you need to use a specific port number.
    If no *method* is specified, ``GET`` is used.
+If *secure* is True, an HTTPS connection will be used.
+If *credentials* is specified, it should be a 2-tuple consisting of userid and password, which will be placed in an HTTP 'Authorization' header using Basic authentication.
+If you specify credentials, you should also specify secure=True so that your userid and password are not passed in cleartext across the wire.

    .. method:: emit(record)